-An amusement device is any mechanically powered unit that is used for rider entertainment.
-This is traditionally, fairground machinery eg merry-go-rounds, ferris wheels, roller coasters etc.
+An amusement device is any mechanically powered unit that is used predominantly for rider entertainment.
+This is traditionally for example, fairground machinery which includes but is not limited to:

-However today there are a number of devices that fall within the “amusement device” definition such as bumper boats, bumper cars, indoor go-karts operations and mini bikes.
+Today, however there are a number of further devices that fall within the “amusement device” definition such as bumper boats, bumper cars, indoor go-karts and mini bikes.

-Amusement devices must have a permit to operate from Council and a current Certificate of Registration issued by WorkSafe
+Amusement devices must have a permit to operate issued by Council and also a current Certificate of Registration issued by WorkSafe.

 Amusement devices are regulated under the Amusement Device Regulations 1978.